 What Biff was up to before M.D. barged in on him.

-Ten Years to Vanish, part One and part two: It takes Biff ten years to learn how to disappear.
+Ten Years to Vanish, part One and Two: It takes Biff ten years to learn how to disappear.

 A Day At the Salon: When Biff is twelve, his little sisters start getting their hair relaxed.